SlackinJack/AutoBG/README.md

 # AutoBG
 For Hypixel

 Customize your own auto 'gg' text.
+Minecraft 1.8.9.